04/20/2020 by Laura Gardiner Studio Manager, Tribeca Printworks

 Why print on canvas?
-There are a few easy answers to this question; canvas prints are more economical than traditionally-framed prints, they don’t require any additional frame, and they are lightweight and incredibly durable.
+There are a few easy answers to this question.
+Canvas prints are more economical than traditionally framed prints, they don’t require any additional frame, and they are lightweight and incredibly durable.
+One of the first qualities that you’ll likely notice about a stretched canvas painting, though, is the luminosity and brilliance.
 Most canvases for digital printing on the market today have a bright white coating and natural texture allowing for matched vibrancy, depth, and detail as fine art paper prints.
 However, there is a wide range of canvas quality and printing techniques used to produce canvas prints so we want to help you make sure you’re finding the highest quality materials out there.
-You can often find online print-to-canvas services at incredibly low price points, however the price is going to reflect on the quality of the materials used and the finished piece.
+You can often find online print-to-canvas services at incredibly low price points.
+However, the price is going to reflect on the quality of the materials used and the finished piece.
 You’ll want to make sure the printer you choose is using a high quality, archival canvas, usually with a 65/35 cotton-to-poly blend, and printing with archival pigment inks.
+Along with rivaling original artwork in detail, a digital printing on canvas offers the additional benefit of being durable and long-lasting, delivering beauty in your home or commercial space for many years to come.
 You can read more about the canvas materials we use and printing process at Tribeca Printworks and see how ordering works.

 If I decide to print on canvas, what are my options?
 Most printers offering canvas prints will have an array of canvas finishes to choose from including matte, glossy, satin, or metallic.
 A canvas print on it’s own is still just a loose print off a roll, so once you have chosen a canvas type, you will need to determine the finishing or framing.
 The most common finishing for canvas prints is to have them “stretched” around a wooden or metal frame of varying depths creating a stretched-canvas.
 This is commonly called a “gallery-wrap” as it is a stand-alone piece, ready-to-hang without additional framing or finishing and it is the finish most closely associated with canvas prints.
 However, stretched-canvases can be further placed into floater frames for a very polished, elegant and modern look or placed into any custom-frame to emulate a traditional canvas painting.